-Along the edge of a steeply sloping bluff overlooking the Delaware River, Hillier has designed a crisp and clean single-family residence.
+Along the edge of a steeply sloping bluff overlooking the Delaware River, Hillier designed a crisp and clean single-family residence.